-- Cost approach based on the cost to acquire or construct comparable assets less an allowance for functional and/or economic obsolescence. - Income approach based on the present value of a future stream of net cash flows
+- Market approach based on market prices and other information from market transactions involving identical or comparable assets or liabilities. - Cost approach based on the cost to acquire or construct comparable assets less an allowance for functional and/or economic obsolescence. - Income approach based on the present value of a future stream of net cash flows